MileHacker Logo

 Carbon Offset & Green Travel

 Air travel accounts for a carbon footprint.
 Consider offsetting flight emissions through reputable programs like Terrapass.
-Public transportation (KTM Komuter, LRT, MRT) within Kuala Lumpur and to The Batu caves temple is a more carbon-efficient mode of travel.
+Public transportation (KTM Komuter, LRT, MRT) within Kuala Lumpur and to The Batu caves complex is a more carbon-efficient mode of travel.

 Offsetting Your Journey